>

 Member, Board of Directors, The Tax Exempt Fund of Virginia, since April 2000

 Member, Board of Directors, The J.P.
-Morgan Value Opportunities Fund, since December 2001
+Morgan Value Opportunities Fund, December 2001 -

 Member, Board of Directors, Americans for Prosperity, since February 2004